What Is Newborn Screening?

 Other problems.
 Other rare but serious medical problems included in newborn screening are:

-Most states also screen for hearing loss and critical congenital heart disease.
+Most states also screen for hearing loss and critical congenital heart disease, which are not done by testing the blood.

 Talk to your doctor if you think your baby may need other newborn screening tests not offered through your state program.